 Rated by the Department of the Army and the Department of Education as one of the nation's top military schools, the Missouri Military Academy is the home of the Fusiliers, a national champion drill team.
-The public is invited to watch the battalion march in review on Sundays at 1:40 from September through May.
+The public is invited to watch the battalion march in review on select Sundays from September through May; phone for schedule.
 Campus tours are available daily year-round; phone (573) 581-1776 or (888) 564-6662.

 Visitor InfoMexico Area Chamber of Commerce 100 W. Jackson MEXICO, MO 65265.
 Phone:(573)581-2765 or (800)581-2765